Eisenmonoxid/EMXHookingLibrary/README.md

 Uses the "BigNum.lua" library.
 Special thanks to the authors!

 ## Usage
-Include the lua script file "EMXHookingLibrary.lua" in your map folder and load it with Script.Load() in the global map script.
-Then you call the function "EMXHookLibrary.InitAddressEntity()" and after that, you can use the exported methods however you like.
+Include the file "emxhooklib.bin" in your map folder and load it with Script.Load() in the global map script.
+Then you call the function "EMXHookLibrary.InitAdressEntity()" and after that, you can use the exported methods however you like.

 ## Features
 ```